Chew On This: Here’s Why Your Dog Is Destroying Her Bed (And How to Stop Her)

 - She Has a Compulsion: In some cases, a dog may lick, suck, or chew on fabrics.
 Experts believe it’s a compulsive behavior that might be caused by premature weaning.
 If you’ve been unsuccessful in distracting your dog from engaging in these behaviors, you may want to consult with an animal behaviorist and sign your dog up for specific training sessions to curb this compulsion.

 - She’s Bored: This is one of the main reasons dogs chew things they aren’t supposed to.
 A dog who is bored or lonely will seek out things to chew to provide some mental stimulation and distraction.
-Although some degree of chewing is normal and instinctual, a dog who chews her bedding for a long period of time may simply have no other outlet or form of entertainment to pass the time.
+Although some degree of chewing is normal and instinctual, especially when she’s young, a puppy tearing up her bed for a long period of time may simply have no other outlet or form of entertainment to pass the time.

 How to Stop a Dog From Destroying Her Bedding